More details about this document

 In Spain, the exchange of open data between the Open Data Initiative of the Government of Spain (datos.gob.es) and various data providers, such as regional catalogs, Local Entities, and other organizations, is framed to ensure interoperability and homogeneity of metadata.
 To achieve this, the European application profile DCAT-AP 2.1.1 will be adapted together with the elements described in the extension DCAT-AP HVD 2.2.0 to incorporate the modeling of the High Value Datasets (High Value Datasets) to national needs, resulting in the standard DCAT-AP-ES, which will be established as a reference for the exchange of metadata on public information at national level.

-Since the implementation of the standard, the central portal will only accept metadata in DCAT-AP-ES format.
-For those providers delivering data directly to the portal, a transitional period will be established following the publication of new versions, allowing systems to adapt to the updated standard using the previous profile of the Technical Standard for Interoperability of Public Sector Information Resources (NTI-RISP).
+Since the implementation of the standard, datos.gob.es accepts metadata in DCAT-AP-ES format, as well as the application profile referred to in the Technical Standard.
+For those providers who federate directly to the portal, a transitional period will be established following the publication of new versions, during which they can adjust their systems to the updated standard from the previous profile of the Technical Standard for Interoperability of Public Sector Information Resources (NTI-RISP).

 The conventions guide not only details the specific modifications introduced in the Spanish standard compared to the European version but also defines additional rules to address practical needs.
 These may include particularities of the Spanish open data context, where implementation might align with distinct technical requirements.
 Moreover, some of these rules are expected to evolve faster than the main specification, providing greater flexibility and adaptability to technological changes.

-This document targets developers and maintainers of open data portals and data providers collaborating with the national catalog.
+This document has as its target audience the developers and maintainers of open data portals, as well as data providers who collaborate with the national catalog.
 Its purpose is to provide clear guidelines and practical tools for implementing the standard efficiently.
-However, for specific contexts, the possibility of establishing additional conventions complementing general regulations is left open.
+However, for use in specific contexts, the possibility of establishing additional conventions that complement general regulations is left open.

 To ensure consistent interpretation, normative terms such as MUST, SHOULD, and MAY are used, as defined in RFC2119, to differentiate mandatory guidelines from optional ones.
 Although the manual includes diagrams and illustrative examples, these are not normative unless explicitly stated.